 “We tend to shy away from toys that are technological or lighting up and flashing, just because of the overstimulation that they provide,” said Marie Conti, the head of The Wetherill School in Gladwyne, Pennsylvania, and a board member of the American Montessori Society.

-These are the best gifts for baby boys and girls in 2020, according to child development experts.
+These are the best gifts for baby boys and girls, according to child development experts.

 - Bestselling gifts for baby boys and girls